UT-InfraAI/ventis/README.md

 Ventis is a lightweight agent orchestration framework designed for distributed workflows using gRPC and Redis.

 ## Core Features

-- **CLI-First Workflow**: Scaffolding, building, and deploying via the `ventis` command.
+- **Easy development and deployment**: Developers write agents in python as if writing single node local code.
+Ventis takes care of deployment and management of agents and workflows.
+Deployment engineers running this workflow can specify orchestration, authorization and other serving policies, Ventis will enforce them.
-- **Distributed Futures**: Asynchronous execution with results automatically persisted to Redis.
+- **Distributed Futures**: Asynchronous execution without any user workflow modification.
 - **Docker-Managed Infrastructure**: Automatic launching of agent and Redis containers locally or via SSH.

 ---